jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/clients/index.md

 Working with a Git project
 --------------------------

-If your code is in Git, you may choose to interact with your code by installing Git and using the command line or by installing the EGit tool in Eclipse.
+If your code is in Git, you can choose to interact with your code by installing Git and using the command line or by installing the EGit tool in Eclipse.
 You can also connect to your DevOps Services project using Rational Team Concert to work on project plans and track work items.
 See [Working with Rational Team Concert](#working_with_rational_team_concert) for more details.